-The Boye Yarn Winder was an excellent and helpful piece of machinery for winding your yarn into usable center pull yarn cakes for you.
-It was an electric yarn winder, so it did the winding all by itself.
+The Boye Yarn Winder was excellent for winding yarn into center pull yarn cakes.
+It was an electric ball winder and wound by itself.

 Table Of Contents